-Asian Journal of Social Psychology (AJSP) is published by the Asian Association of Social Psychology, Wiley, and supported by Beijing Normal University.
+Asian Journal of Social Psychology (AJSP) is published by the Asian Association of Social Psychology and Wiley.
 The journal is ISI-listed, and is read widely throughout the world.

 Aims and Scope